-- 6.1 In a note verbale dated 22 February 2018, the State party partially reiterated and partially supplemented its arguments relating to the admissibility of the complaint, and it submitted its observations on the merits. - 6.2 The State party describes the relevant domestic laws9 and procedures and provides information regarding the applicable jurisprudence of the domestic authorities.
-It submits that for the purposes of the challenged tax payment obligation, the term "employment" (tjänst)10 means a position, assignment or other income-generating activity of a permanent or temporary nature.
+- 6.1 In a note verbale dated 22 February 2018, the State party partially reiterated and partially supplemented its arguments relating to the admissibility of the complaint, and it submitted its observations on the merits. - 6.2 The State party describes the relevant domestic laws and procedures and provides information regarding the applicable jurisprudence of the domestic authorities.
+It submits that for the purposes of the challenged tax payment obligation, the term "employment" $(tj\ddot{a}nst)^{10}$ means a position, assignment or other income-generating activity of a permanent or temporary nature.
 Wages, fees, remuneration of expenses, pensions, benefits and all other income received from employment are to be declared as income, unless otherwise provided for in the domestic legislation.
 Gifts, education grants or grants for purposes other than education are tax-exempt as long as they do not constitute remuneration for work and are not paid periodically. - 6.3 The State party underlines that there is no provision in Swedish law guaranteeing a general tax exemption for members of certain religious communities.
 It adds that there may be some older decisions of lower courts in which it was ruled that remuneration received by members of certain religious communities was not subject to taxation.
 Nevertheless, there is only one recent decision dealing with the matter that has been delivered by the Supreme Administrative Court, which now serves as precedent.
-This decision upheld the advance ruling of the Council for Advance Tax Rulings establishing that the applicant, who was a member of the Order and worked in the Bethel facility, should declare his allowance (free housing, meals and payments) as income from employment.11 - 6.4 In this regard, the State party explains that the Council for Advance Tax Rulings functions similarly to a court.
+This decision upheld the advance ruling of the Council for Advance Tax Rulings establishing that the applicant, who was a member of the Order and worked in the Bethel facility, should declare his allowance (free housing, meals and payments) as income from employment. - 6.4 In this regard, the State party explains that the Council for Advance Tax Rulings functions similarly to a court.
 The Council issues binding advance rulings on tax matters, should that be important for a particular case or for the uniform interpretation or application of the law.
 The advance ruling is binding on the Swedish Tax Agency and on the general administrative court, if the person applying for the ruling so requests.
-However, if an advance ruling has been upheld by the Supreme Administrative Court, such a ruling will be binding in the same manner as any other precedent decided by the Supreme Administrative Court, even in the absence of a request to that effect.
+However, if an advance

-8 Puertas v.
+&lt;sup>8 Puertas v.
 Spain (CCPR/C/107/D/1945/2010), para.
 7.3.